MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-708-sql-endpoint-semantic-model-orphaned-when-lakehouse-deleted.md

 ## Solutions and workarounds

-Once the fix for this issue is released, the orphaned items will be deleted automatically.
+Once the fix for this issue is released, the orphaned items are deleted automatically.

 ## Next steps